-Courses listed here are of general interest to the MedIm target group, but are usually not organized as re-occuring PhD courses with ECTS credits.
-For this courses, MedIm travel- and accommodation support is only available where it is specifically mentioned.
+The courses and events that are listed below are of general interest to the MedIm target group, but are usually not organized as re-occuring PhD courses with ECTS credits.
+MedIm travel- and accommodation support is only available where it is specifically mentioned.

 Flourescence imaging and quantitative analysis of subcellular structure, UiB/Molecular Imaging Center Bergen, 7-9 April 2014

 The objective of this course is to prepare the participant for specialized studies of cellular properties by using fluorescence microscopy followed by quantitative image analysis.
 To enable participants from other parts of Norway to take part, MedIm offers grants towards travel and hotel accommodation to a limited number of PhD candidates from other Norwegian institutions.
 Contact MedIm if you have questions regarding the travel grants.
 The program hosts a number of excellent lecturers, among these are Werner Koopman and Peter Willems, both from Radboud University Nijmegen Medical Centre, The Netherlands.
 The course will include lectures and discussions regarding the theoretical and practical aspects of quantitative (live-cell) microscopy.
 This includes cell imaging experiments (conventional and spinning-disc confocal microscopy) as well as image processing and quantitative analysis.
 More information on the course here.

 PhD Course in Celluar Imaging and 2nd Nordic Superresolution Workshop, University of Gothenburg, 28 March – 4 April 2014